cabforum/servercert/docs/BR.md

    __Required/Optional:__ __Deprecated__ (Discouraged, but not prohibited)
    __Contents:__ If present, this field MUST contain exactly one entry that is one of the values contained in the Certificate's `subjectAltName` extension (see [Section 7.1.4.2.1](#71421-subject-alternative-name-extension)).
 The value of the field MUST be encoded as follows:

-   1. If the value is an IPv4 address, then the value MUST be encoded as an IPv4Address as defined in RFC 3986.
+   1. If the value is an IPv4 address, then the value MUST be encoded as an IPv4Address as specified in RFC 3986, Section 3.2.2.
-   2. If the value is an IPv6 address, then the value MUST use the format specified in RFC 5952, Section 4.
+   2. If the value is an IPv6 address, then the value MUST be encoded in the text representation specified in RFC 5952, Section 4.
    3. If the value is a Fully-Qualified Domain Name or Wildcard Domain Name, then the value MUST be encoded as a character-for-character copy of the `dNSName` entry value from the `subjectAltName` extension.
-Specifically, P-Labels MUST NOT be converted to their Unicode representation.
+Specifically, all Domain Labels of the Fully-Qualified Domain Name or FQDN portion of the Wildcard Domain Name must be encoded as LDH Labels and P-Labels MUST NOT be converted to their Unicode representation.

 b. __Certificate Field:__ `subject:organizationName` (OID 2.5.4.10)
    __Required/Optional:__ __Optional__.